 The hazards of non – organic food

 You might start feeling that organic food is the answer to a healthy lifestyle.
-Indeed that’s true, because non organic food is not good enough.
+Indeed that’s true because a non organic food is not good enough.
 But the question arises, why so?
 This chapter aims at solving those important cues for you.

-- Non organic food is quite cruel on the environment.
-Be it pollution or excessive technology in production, non organic food is much less sensitive towards environment and its balance than organic food.
+- Nonorganic food is quite cruel on the environment.
+Be it pollution or excessive technology in production, nonorganic food is much less sensitive towards the environment and its balance than organic food.
 This is not just alarming but is also responsible for environmental degradation.

 - You can never be really sure of what is going into your system if you are using non-organic food.
-The terms of selling non organic food are much relaxed; making it susceptible to adulteration, mixing, mislabeling etc. there is a huge risk of contamination in non organic food as well.
-All these points make it nearly impossible for one to control the amount of heavy metals, contaminants and other pollutants entering one’s body.
+The terms of selling nonorganic food are much relaxed; making it susceptible to adulteration, mixing, mislabeling etc. there is a huge risk of contamination in nonorganic food as well.
+All these points make it nearly impossible for one to control the number of heavy metals, contaminants and other pollutants entering one’s body.

 - Genetically modified crops are not ruled out of non-organic foods.
 These can be really dangerous sometimes, especially when someone is prone to allergies.
 Also, the crops are said to make one less responsive to antibiotics.
 Not enough testing has been done for GM crops’ safety for human consumption and for all we know; they could be really disadvantageous and even dangerous.
 Organic crops are safer and better for food.

 Here we have tried to compile some recipes so that you can have some insight into how to go about a fully organic meal day.
-More on this can can found in this book: “organic recipes on a budget” so that you can eat well and eat organic without burning a hole in your pocket because organic food might seem a little pricey when compared to the non organic ingredients.
+More on this can found in this book:

 Organic peanut butter + jelly pancakes